 Eligibility: The Committee may make awards to any person who is an employee of the Corporation or a Subsidiary.
-As of March 8, 2005, there were officers and approximately employees, other than officers, who would be eligible for awards under the Plan.
+As of March 8, 2005, there were 21 officers and approximately 210 total full-time equivalent employees, other than officers, who would be eligible for awards under the Plan.
 The Committee selects from eligible persons the persons who actually participate in the plan.